Gabaldonlab/perSVade/README.md

 7. Running of gridss and clove for the real short-read data, filtering and parsing the output with the chosen optimum set of filters.
 In addition to the explainable variants (deletions, tandem duplications, insertions and translocations) we keep the unclassified breakpoints for further analysis, which may represent structural variants not included in our simulations.

 We acknowledge that our benchmarking could yield high accuracy because random simulations may not include the sources of false positive calls found in real data.
-However, if there is no available set of real structural variants in your genome we consider that simulations cannot be realistic.
+However, if there is no available set of real structural variants in your genome we consider that random simulations are as realistic as possible.